This post may include affiliate links.

 4. Put it all together and place it somewhere you pass every day

 My suggestion is to put is somewhere you will see every day.
-My room or study is my favorite place.
+My room or study is my favourite place.
 I see it every day and I feel as though it subconsciously drives my actions just by seeing it.

-The dream board printable acts as a vision board template to help us create a powerful road map to our future self.
 Dream boards are truly a life-changing tool that is empowering.
 It helps us to take back our lives and gives us the power to redirect our path.

 As David J. Schwartz said so perfectly in The Magic Of Thinking Big: